 Earth observation satellites and satellites for meteorological purposes are located in Low Earth Orbit at an altitude of typically about 500-800 km and near polar inclination.
 Due to their orbit, these satellites provide global coverage with comparatively lower temporal, but medium to very high spatial resolution.
 Due to the high costs of space transportation, constellations of communication or navigation satellites are also placed in Low Earth Orbit.

 Earth Observation satellites use either optical or radar sensors to capture images of Earth:

 Optical sensors for Earth Observation are designed to deliver images in either panchromatic spectral format or multispectral format.
 Panchromatic refers to images in black and white that are reflected from Earth's surface exposed to all visible light.
 Multispectral images usually includes four bands of the electromagnetic spectrum: blue, green, red and near infrared.

 Radar sensors for Earth Observation are designed to operate in the microwave range.

 SATELLITE TECHNOLOGY GUIDES

-Another useful resource on satellite missions is the Earth Observation Handbook provided by CEOS, the Committee on Earth Observation Satellites, and ESA.
+- Another useful resource on satellite missions is the database provided by the Committee on Earth Observation Satellites (CEOS) and ESA. (link)